 Personal information held by the University is collected and managed in a responsible, secure manner, and will not be released to third parties without your consent, unless required by law.

-Perhaps you have had a great interaction with a staff member or positive experience on campus that you would like to share.
-Or you have an idea/improvement that you would like to suggest.
+Or perhaps you have had a great interaction with a staff member, a positive experience on campus that you would like to share, or you have an idea/improvement that you would like to suggest.